 Most of your items can be offered to Retirement Communities, local Churches or charities.
 For a fee they may be offered at Auction, as a Content sale, garage sale or street sale.
 They may also be offered thru network associations such as Realtors or Hobby groups.
+(You can do a search for available services here).
 Some areas even offer a network of bartering or FreeCycling.
 (FreeCycling is the act of giving away usable unwanted items to others instead of disposing of them in landfills).

 Let’s take a look at a scenario of a LifeStyle Adjustment and explore what was done and how it might have been improved.